Workers’ Comp vs. Third-Party Claims

 - Death benefits.

 Under most circumstances, workers injured on the job are limited to workers’ comp claims.
-Workers cannot typically sue their employer, regardless of whether their injuries were caused by a negligent co-worker, a negligent supervisor, or even systemic negligence at the company.
+Workers cannot typically sue their employer, regardless of whether their injuries were caused by a negligent co-worker, a negligent supervisor, or even systemic negligence at the company such as Amazon.

 In the context of workplace accidents and injuries, “third-party claims” refer to claims brought against parties other than the plaintiff’s employer.
 Workers are generally prohibited from filing a traditional personal insurance claim against their employer after a workplace accident, instead being limited to workers’ comp protections.
 If a third party is liable for the accident or injury, however, the injured worker could file a claim against that party.